Crash of a Kawanishi H6K5 off Shortland Island: 1 killed

 Circumstances:

-The aircraft left Pouembout-Plaine des Gaiacs AFB (New Caledonia) on a maritime patrol flight over the Solomon Islands.
-While cruising off the Rendova Island, the crew intercepted a Japanese flying boat but was shot down and crashed into the sea.
+The airplane departed Pouembout-Plaine des Gaiacs AFB (New Caledonia) on a maritime patrol flight over the Solomon Sea.
+While cruising off Rendova Island, the crew intercepted a Japanese flying boat but was shot down.
+The airplane entered a dive and crashed on Rendova Island.
 All nine crew members were killed.

 Crew (11th BG):